monu655/finbowl-dashboard/README.md

   render.
 - **`getRowId`** is set explicitly so React Query cache updates and row-selection state stay stable across refetches instead of relying on array index.
-- **Code-splitting ready:** routes are already separated into `pages/`, so adding `React.lazy` per route is a non-breaking follow-up if the bundle grows.
+- **Route-level code splitting** via `React.lazy` — `DashboardPage`,
+  `LoanDetailsPage`, and `ModuleOverviewPage` load on demand instead of bloating the main bundle.
-- **CSS-only animations where possible**, Framer Motion reserved for the three places it earns its keep (modal, drawer, popover) rather than sprinkled everywhere.
+- **CSS-only animations where possible**, Framer Motion reserved for the places it earns its keep (modal, drawer, popover) rather than sprinkled everywhere.
 - **`staleTime`** set on list queries so switching between dashboard and loan detail and back doesn't trigger a redundant network waterfall.
 - **Virtualization-ready table markup** — the `<table>` structure is plain enough to drop in `@tanstack/react-virtual` later if the dataset grows past a few hundred rows; not added now since 10-row pagination makes it unnecessary today.

 ## Real-World States Handled

 - **Loading:** skeleton rows in the table, skeleton blocks on the stats cards and loan detail header while the query is in flight.
 - **Error:** a dedicated `ErrorState` with a Retry button wired to `refetch()` — shown on both the dashboard table and the loan detail page.
 - **Empty:** distinguishes "no data at all" from "no rows match your search/filter" with different copy and an optional call-to-action.

 ## Responsive Behavior

-- Sidebar collapses off-canvas below the `lg` breakpoint (left intentionally as a documented follow-up: this take-home focuses on the primary desktop/laptop layout called out in the brief — "holds up on a smaller laptop screen").
+- Sidebar collapses into an off-canvas drawer below the `lg` breakpoint, toggled from the topbar hamburger.
 - Stats cards reflow from a 6-column grid down to 3 and then 2 columns.
 - The data table scrolls horizontally on narrower viewports instead of squashing columns unreadably.
-- Loan detail tabs stack above content on narrow screens instead of sitting in a fixed-width left rail.
+- Loan detail tabs turn into a horizontally scrollable rail on narrow screens instead of sitting in a fixed-width left column.

 ## Design Tokens